 If your virtual or distant student is having issues with their device, please fill out the attached form and we will address the issues as quickly as possible.
 Please note, this is for virtual and distant students only, if your student is face-to-face please have tell their teacher that there is an issue with the device so the teacher can create a technology trouble ticket.

 For families, access to consistent internet can be a challenge.
 Below are several resources that to help families with access to internet to help support virtual, distance, or remote learning.
 Please check back as we will be updating these list of resources frequently.

 There are several Internet Service Providers (ISPs) that service the Clinton area.
 Each of these ISPs offers assistance for families that meet certain criteria.
 Below is a list of ISPs and the assistance packages they offer.
 You will need to contact them to make sure they service your location.

-We are also working to have WiFi access in the High School student parking lot.
+We are also working to have WiFi access in the High School parking lot.
 This will allow your student to connect with their school issued device and access school material.

 Virtual and Distances Learning Internet Connection Information